What exactly is a personal accident insurance plan? Do you need it? And what does it cover?

 If you’re into adventure sports and love the outdoors, it may be worthwhile protecting yourself with a comprehensive personal accident plan.
 This will ensure you and your family have the resources to cope with any unfortunate accidents.

 Employed workers can also rely on their company’s group insurance policy to provide coverage in case of accidental injury on the job, but this is not available if you’re self-employed.
-Furthermore, those who are self-employed may not have enough funds in their Medisave Account, as contributions are self-declared.

 Consider skipping a personal protection plan if you(r):